Raverbury/jobseeker_2/README.md

 ### 1. Install xampp if you haven't

-If xampp asks for anything, especially admin privileges, make sure to always say yes
+If xampp asks for anything, make sure to always say yes

-Dw it's safe, trust me.
-No seriously, do it, you don't want to deal with random errors halfway into the ass

 ### 2. Go to C:\xampp\htdocs, clone this repo

-Should look like this
+It should look like this
 ```
 xampp
   |-----htdocs